Emad Mostaque: Stability AI

 In late 2020, Emad Mostaque co-founded Stability AI with Cyrus Hodes.
 They initially self-funded the company, but later received investments from other companies.
-Stability AI's well-known AI image generator, Stable Diffusion, originated from a project called Latent Diffusion, developed by researchers at Ludwig Maximilian University in Munich and Heidelberg University, led by Robin Rombach and Andreas Blattmann, assisted by Patrick Esser and Dominik Lorenz under their PhD advisor Björn Ommer.
+Stability AI's well-known AI image generator, Stable Diffusion, originated from a project called Latent Diffusion, developed by researchers at LMU Munich and Heidelberg University, led by Robin Rombach and Andreas Blattmann, assisted by Patrick Esser and Dominik Lorenz under their PhD advisor Björn Ommer.

 Stability AI offered computational resources to support the project, and the model was officially released in August 2022 under the name Stable Diffusion.
 Rombach, Blattmann, Esser and Lorenz subsequently joined Stability AI, leading the development of subsequent Stable Diffusion models.
 Rombach, Blattmann and Lorenz resigned in March 2024, as part of a "mass exodus of executives" that coincided with reported shrinking cash reserves as Stability AI struggled to raise funds.

 On March 23, 2024, Mostaque resigned from his position as CEO of Stability AI and from his seat on the company's board of directors.
 He stated he left the company to pursue decentralized AI initiatives, although several news reports state that Mostaque was driven out after months of pressure from disgruntled investors despite revenue reaching $5.4m monthly.
 In an October 2023 letter to Stability's board, investor Lightspeed Venture Partners said Mostaque's mismanagement had "severely undermined" its confidence in him and urged the company to search for a buyer.
 Another investor, Coatue, had been pushing for Mostaque to resign for months and launched an internal investigation into his management.

 Stability appointed Shan Shan Wong, its former COO, and Christian Laforte, who had only recently risen to the level of CTO from his role as VP of research, as interim co-CEOs following Mostaque's departure.
 In a statement, Mostaque expressed pride in leading Stability AI to significant growth during his tenure, including achieving hundreds of millions of downloads and developing top-tier generative AI models across various domains.
 Mostaque emphasized his belief in Stability AI's mission and the importance of maintaining open and decentralized AI technologies.

 New CEO Prem Akkaraju noted that the cash reserves of the company upon Mostaque's departures were more than the 90 days of runway.